 Antiseptic agents (Table 1) in hand hygiene products used in healthcare settings should (1) have a broad spectrum, (2) be fast acting, reduce the number of microorganisms on intact skin to an initial baseline level (i.e., by 2-log10 or 99% on each hand within 5 minute after the first use of a product and by 3-log10 or 99.9% on each hand within 5 minutes after the tenth use) after adequate washing, rinsing and/or rubbing and drying; and (3) should have persistent or residual activity.2,12

 (5 to 10%)

 Persistence is characterized by prolonged antimicrobial activity that prevents or inhibits the survival or proliferation of microorganisms after application of the product.
 Some antiseptic products also demonstrate substantivity, i.e., they adhere to the stratum corneum of the skin and continue to provide an inhibitory effect on microbial growth after rinsing or drying.
 However, substantivity is not an absolute requirement for an agent to lower the number of bacteria following hand hygiene.

-The FDA classifies antiseptic agents (Table 2) as Category I, i.e., generally recognized as safe and effective and not misbranded; as Category II, i.e., not generally recognized as safe and effective or misbranded; or as Category III, available data are insufficient to classify as safe and effective.
-Based on available evidence, the FDA concluded that only ethanol (60 to 95%) and povidone iodine (5 to 10%) formulations meet the test and product labeling requirements as antiseptic agents.24
+The FDA classifies antiseptic agents as Category I, II, or III.
+Category I agents are generally recognized as safe and effective; Category II agents are not generally recognized as safe and effective; data on Category III agents are insufficient to classify as safe and effective.
+Based on available evidence, the FDA concluded that only ethanol, 60 to 95% formulations; and povidone iodine, 5 to 10% formulations, meet the test and product labeling requirements as antiseptic agents.12